Week 7 Activities (Regression in R)

 We could specify our hypothesis as such:

-Due to a quirk in how R works we have to run the regression before we can check our assumptions.
+In contrast to previous tests, in R we run our regressions before we check all our assumptions.

 Running the Linear Regression

-LR <- lm(DV ~ IV, data = OurData) # here we are creating an object "LR" which contatins a linear model of our DV ~ IV
+LR <- lm(Outcome ~ Predictor, data = OurData) # here we are creating an object "LR" which contatins a linear model of our DV ~ IV

 Let’s run this linear regression to find out if budget significantly predicts revenue in our df_movies dataset: